Unethical human experimentation in the United States: Experiments on patients with mental illness

 Dr. Robert Heath of Tulane University performed experiments on 42 patients with schizophrenia and prisoners in the Louisiana State Penitentiary from 1950 to 1973.
-The experiments were funded by the U.S. Army.
+The experiments were funded by the US Army.
 In the studies, he dosed them with LSD and bulbocapnine, and implanted electrodes into the septal area of the brain to stimulate it and take electroencephalography (EEG) readings.

 Various experiments were performed on people with schizophrenia who were stable, other experiments were performed on people with their first episode of psychosis.
 They were given methylphenidate to see the effect on their minds.